Athletics

 How Ebuya ran away from cattle rustlers to global fame

-Eliud Kipchoge (right) leads Joseph Ebuya and Edwin Soi in a past 5,000m trials at the Nyayo stadium.
-Kipchoge has vowed to bring down the empire of Ethiopian track star Kenenisa Bekele.
-Photo/MOHAMMED AMIN
+Eliud Kipchoge (third right) leads Joseph Ebuya and Edwin Soi in a past 5,000m trial at the Nyayo stadium.
+Photo/FILE

 He left his fellow herdsmen and travelled over 400 kilometres to Eldoret with a dream – to run and earn money to buy land and settle away from cattle rustlers.
 And three years later, the soft-spoken Joseph Ebuya has already achieved his target.